 I have recently supervised MA theses on Jewish manuscript production in early modern Amsterdam, Regime change in Haarlem during the Dutch revolt, William of Orange and Balthazar Gerard, News culture and diary-writing practices in 1672, and the Dutch experience in Brazil.

 I have a broad interest in the cultural history of migration, including early modern exile, humanitarianism and transnational solidarity networks.
 My inaugural lecture, Nieuw Amsterdam (2014) examined the ways in which immigrants and emigrants shaped notions of 'Dutchness' in the early modern period and facilitated their spreading across the globe.
 I'm currently involved with a NWO VICI Project The Invention of the Refugee in Early Modern Europe.
 Funded through a Vici-grant from NWO, it seeks to map the emergence of the refugee as a social category in European society.

 I enjoy disseminating my research to a wider public and am keen to collaborate with museums, heritage institutions and popular media.
-Over the years, I have done some advisory work for, amongst others, the Amsterdam Museum (new collections display 2017), Rijksmuseum (Gerard ter Borch en de Vrede van Munster 1999; Maurits.
-Prins van Oranje 2000; 80 jaar oorlog 2018; RijksApp 2018), Fries Museum (De Friese Nassaus 2003), Oude Kerk Amsterdam (Kalkar kerkschatten, 2018), and various NTR, ZDF, BBC tv productions.
+Over the years, I have done advisory work for the Amsterdam Museum (new collections display, 2017), Rijksmuseum (Gerard ter Borch en de Vrede van Munster, 1999; Maurits, prins van Oranje, 2000; 80 jaar oorlog, 2018; RijksApp, 2018), Fries Museum (De Friese Nassaus, 2003), Oude Kerk Amsterdam (Kalkar kerkschatten, 2018), and various NTR, ZDF, BBC tv productions.